Best budget binoculars 2024: Affordable, high-quality models

 2. Tuck your elbows into your body, preferably against the ribcage or place them on something stationary like a wall or fence.

 3. Use a tripod with a binocular mount for prolonged use with heavier binoculars (check the binoculars are tripod-compatible before purchase).
-On this list, the Celestron UpClose G2 10x50 and the Celestron SkyMaster 12x60 are both tripod compatible.
+On this list, the Celestron UpClose G2 10x50 and the Celestron SkyMaster 12x60 are both tripod-compatible.

-We also have a full guide on How to Hold Binoculars Steady.
+For more tips, consult our full guide on How to Hold Binoculars Steady.

 A few key features to look for in budget binoculars are:

-1. Balance affordability and quality.
+1. A good balance between affordability and quality.

 How we test the best budget binoculars